North Berwick's Golfing Pioneers|

 Athletic Club indoor school before returning to his position at Midlothian in April.
 In June 1924 Turnbull returned to his favourite area in

-he suffered a severe heart attack and died at his home in Tacoma on October 30th 1924, aged 46 years.
+when he suffered a severe heart attack and died at his home in Regents Park, Pierce, Washington State on 24th October 1924 aged 45 years.

 His wife Etta had a parallel career in nursing, and wherever George was based she would work in the local hospital.
 She was President of the